ChrisTregaskis/jada/api/README.md

             }
           }
     - if unsuccessful, error message depends on input, i.e. 'Invalid radius option.
 Must be set to either 0, 5, 10, 20 or 30'
         ```JSON
           {
             "status": 400,
+            "success": false,
+            "message": "Depending on caught error"
+          }
+    - alternatively, if unable to connect to DB
+        ```JSON
+          {
+            "status": 500,
+            "success": false,
+            "message": "Not able to update document"
+          }

+### PUT
+**/api/user/preferences/keyWords/:userId**

+This route is for removing individual key words from their relevant lists.

+You must be authenticated to update data from this route; takes bearer token.

+- All preferences are optional and can be sent in the same request

+    - `{ "dkw": String }` : type String, dkw stands for 'desired keywords', a key word you want to remove from this list.
+    - `{ "udkw": String }` : type String, udkw stands for 'undesired keywords', a key word you want to remove from this list.
+    - `{ "ikw": String }` : type String, ikw stands for 'interested keywords', a key word you want to remove from this list.

+    - an example request might be: `{ "dkw": "Manager" }` This would remove the key word "Manager" from the "dkw" list.

+- Returns:
+    - if successful, count will state how many property values have changed and if changed, value of returned preference will state true, otherwise defaults to false.
+        ```JSON
+          {
+            "status": 200,
+            "success": true,
+            "message": "Successfully updated user preferences",
+            "preferences_updated": {
+              "count": 0,
+              "dkw": false,
+              "udkw": false,
+              "ikw": false
+            }
+          }
+    - if unsuccessful, error message depends on input
+        ```JSON
+          {
+            "status": 400,